Home Healthcare Healthcare Basics Vaccinations in Spain

 The Spanish vaccination system

-During the reign of Spanish King Charles IV in the late 18th century, many members of the royal family became infected with the smallpox virus.
-He insisted the unaffected members of the family be vaccinated, and subsequently this was rolled out to the general population in November 1798.
-After the success of Spain’s inoculation program, the king issued a royal order to sponsor the Balmis-Salvany Expedition to take the vaccination to Spanish America and Asia.
-The Balmis-Salvany Expedition eventually helped to institutionalize worldwide vaccination boards for monitoring and evaluation purposes.
+During Spanish King Charles IV’s reign in the late 18th century, many members of the royal family caught smallpox.
+He insisted on vaccinating the other members of the family.
+This policy was later rolled out to the general population in November 1798.
+After the program’s success, the king sponsored the Balmis-Salvany Expedition to take the vaccination to Spanish America and Asia.
+The Balmis-Salvany Expedition eventually helped to create worldwide vaccination boards for monitoring and evaluation purposes.

 Hospital Universitario Ramón y Cajal in Madrid